Some people think on-page SEO is just throwing your keywords on the page.

-Google stated a few years ago that SSL certificates would be a part of their algorithm and would be a ranking factor.
+Google stated a few years ago that SSL certificates would be a part of their algorithm and a ranking factor.
 Also, Google Chrome now labels websites with the dreaded “Not Secure” label.

-This is a big deterrent for users and having this label could hurt both your search engine performance and business.
+This label is a significant deterrent for users, which could hurt both your search engine performance and business.

-Installing an SSL certificate is a site-wide initiate, but it’s a good idea to make sure your target page is properly secured.
+Installing an SSL certificate is a site-wide initiative, but it’s a good idea to ensure your target page is properly secured.

 Use this tool to test your page’s security and SSL certificate installation.

 63. Is your font type legible and easy to read on all devices?